How to Make Cannabis-Infused EVOO

 Decide on Dosage

 Check the label on your cannabis or hemp material to find out the percentage of THCA or CBDA that it contains.
 Let’s say your starting material tests at 23% THCA.
-After precision decarb in the Ardent Nova or FX, the material will contain roughly 200 mgs of activated THC; however, if you’re using an oven, toaster oven or crockpot, you will be losing about 30-40% of the final THC or CBD in your material by either failing to fully activate, or burning off the remaining cannabinoids.
+After precision decarb in the Ardent FX, Mini or Nova, the material will contain roughly 200 mgs of activated THC; however, if you’re using an oven, toaster oven or crockpot, you will be losing about 30-40% of the final THC or CBD in your material by either failing to fully activate, or burning off the remaining cannabinoids.

 Though dispensaries usually divide edible portions into 10 mg pieces, many brands are also making microdosed foods at around 1 or 2 mgs a piece, so you can munch on a full portion with mild to moderate euphoria, or achieve very light on-the-go dosing with just a slight shift in mood.
 Some folks, however, need extremely high doses to touch their high tolerances, or for relief from various ailments including PTSD and chronic pain.
 It all comes down to preference.